LuongCongThanh/blog-test/README.md

 ### `npm start`

-- Runs the app in the development mode.e.
+- Runs the app in the development mode.